 ATOL will not protect a consumer who books directly with an airline, nor will it do so if the ticket is booked abroad.
 ATOL cannot intervene in issues about the quality of holidays or flights.
 You should always check the ATOL number of the tour operator you are booking with.

-ATOL's contact details are:
+ATOL's contact details can be found on the

-The Association of British Travel Agents is a trade body which aims to ensure that its member tour operators and/or travel agents are financially sound, that the descriptions in their brochures are accurate, that they provide a high quality of service to consumers, that the money paid by customers is safe, and that the consumer will not be left stranded abroad.
+Theis a trade body which aims to ensure that its member tour operators and/or travel agents are financially sound, that the descriptions in their brochures are accurate, that they provide a high quality of service to consumers, that the money paid by customers is safe, and that the consumer will not be left stranded abroad.
 ABTA has a 'code of conduct' which members must adhere to.
 Members can be fined, required to make undertakings about future conduct or have their membership terminated or suspended.
 However, the most important weapon in ABTA's arsenal is the ability to publish the results of disciplinary hearings if they feel it's necessary.

 If you buy a flight-based package or seat through an ABTA tour operator, the financial protection will normally be provided by ATOL, which itself is operated by the Civil Aviation Authority.
 ABTA has its own discretionary financial protection scheme for non-air holidays such as ferry and coach travel.
 In order to benefit from the protection of ABTA, the consumer should ensure that the tour operator is a member of ABTA, not just the travel agent.